-- 1. Do not connect the audio input jack to a line level output.
+1. Do not connect the audio input jack to a line level output.
 Line level outputs are intended for connection to a home stereo and are not compatible with the AIJ.
-The AIJ will only work correctly with devices that have a headphone output with a volume control. - 2.
-Do not set the portable music player's volume level higher than is necessary to match the volume of the CD or FM radio in your audio system as this will cause distortion and will reduce sound quality.
+The AIJ will only work correctly with devices that have a headphone output with a volume control.

+2. Do not set the portable music player's volume level higher than is necessary to match the volume of the CD or FM radio in your audio system as this will cause distortion and will reduce sound quality.
 Many portable music players have different output levels, so not all players should be set at the same levels.
-Some players will sound best at full volume and others will need to be set at a lower volume. - 3.
-If the music sounds distorted at lower listening levels, turn the portable music player volume down.
-If the problems persist, replace or recharge the batteries in the portable music player. - 4.
-The portable music player must be controlled in the same manner when it is used with headphones as the AIJ does not provide control (play, pause, etc.) over the attached portable music player. - 5.
-For safety reasons, connecting or adjusting the settings on your portable music player should not be attempted while the vehicle is moving.
+Some players will sound best at full volume and others will need to be set at a lower volume.

+3. If the music sounds distorted at lower listening levels, turn the portable music player volume down.
+If the problems persist, replace or recharge the batteries in the portable music player.

+4. The portable music player must be controlled in the same manner when it is used with headphones as the AIJ does not provide control (play, pause, etc.) over the attached portable music player.

+5. For safety reasons, connecting or adjusting the settings on your portable music player should not be attempted while the vehicle is moving.
 Also, the portable music player should be stored in a secure location, such as the center console or the glove box, when the vehicle is in motion.
 The audio extension cable must be long enough to allow the portable music player to be safely stored while the vehicle is in motion.

+USB port (if equipped)

+WARNING: Driving while distracted can result in loss of vehicle control, accident and injury.
+Ford strongly recommends that drivers use extreme caution when using any device that may take their focus off the road.
+The driver's primary responsibility is the safe operation of their vehicle.
+Only use cell phones and other devices not essential to the driving task when it is safe to do so.

+Your vehicle may be equipped with a USB port located on the instrument panel.
+This feature allows you to plug in media playing devices, memory sticks, and also to charge devices if they support this feature.
+For further information on this feature, refer to Accessing and using your USB port in the SYNC supplement or Navigation system supplement.